 Furthermore, gardens, especially productive culinary kitchen herb gardens, can help combat climate change in so many ways.
 For example, helping to reduce our missions and store more carbon, providing safe havens for our wildlife and contributing to a more comfortable and safer local environment.
 As the number of us living in cities is increasing, the importance of access to green spaces and gardens can only grow and become increasingly vital for our health and well–being.

 Visit Jekka's Herb Garden during an Open Day or at Jekka's HerbFest 2023

 A celebration in the growing & use of herbs!

 Construction of Jekka’s Herb Garden

 One of our core roots at Jekka’s is to be "Environmentally Conscious” in everything we do, which means that we are sustainable, organic and support the natural biodiversity at Jekka’s Herb Farm.
-We have followed this principal in the construction of the herb garden selecting suppliers that have similar roots.
+We have followed this principal in the construction of Jekka's Herb Garden selecting suppliers that have similar roots.

 For example, the steel edging has been made by Steel Landscaping Co., which, like Jekka’s, is a family run business.
 They use the best quality steel that lasts a lifetime and both manufacture and fabricate here in the UK.